 The giraffe has two strong and sharp horns that are made of bone and covered with skin.
 The bones are primarily used for sparring between the males.
 Like other giraffes, the reticulated giraffe is well known for its beautiful spots.
 Just like fingerprints are unique to human beings, these spots are also unique to giraffes.
 The Romans actually called it “camelopardalis”, which means a “camel market like a leopard.”

-Like other giraffes, the reticulated giraffe has an unusually long tongue which is black and pink in color.
+Giraffes’ tongues are up to 20 inches long and are black and pink in color.
 The long tongue helps it easily grab leaves from trees.

 Interactive 360 Degree Camera of Reticulated Giraffes

 Click to play this video and use your mouse or finger to move the camera around and get an immersive 360 degree view of these giraffes in their enclosure!

 The reticulated giraffe is a herbivore.
 It mainly feeds on Acacia as well as Combretum trees.
 The giraffe is also known to eat at least 100 different types of plants as part of its diet.
 Thanks to its incredibly long neck, this giraffe is able to easily reach at least 6 feet of foliage above the ground compared to most animals.
 Using its long tongue and strong upper lip, the giraffe strips leaves, flowers, vines, and shoots of the trees.
 It needs to eat up to 75 pounds of vegetation on a daily basis and will drink water 2-3 days, although it’s not unusual for it to go for weeks without drinking any water.
 It quenches its thirst by eating leaves and leaves with dew.
 The giraffe can drink at least 12 gallons of water at a go.
 It has four stomachs, just like a cow which provide enough space for such a huge amount of water.